audhiaprilliant/audhiaprilliant.github.io/_posts/2020-07-24-web-scraping-covid-using-airflow.md

     return(notif)
 ```
 ##### 8 Define DAG and set schedule
-Before defining the DAG, we must setup default argument for tasks.
+Before defining the DAG, we must set up default argument for tasks.
    - `owner` refers to the creator or owner.
 We can put our name or division
    - `depends_on_past` is assigned to `True` if the next task will be running when previous one is success and vice versa
    - `start_date` defines the start date of our airflow job